shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Risk management

-`Core-Lib` dose not delegate third-party dependencies.
-Relying on multiple dependencies rather than one add risk management when main dependence becomes obsolete.
+`Core-Lib` does not delegate third-party dependencies.
+Relying on multiple dependencies rather than one adds risk management when primary dependence becomes obsolete.

 #### Shared knowledge